 Lastly, we consider deep neural networks (DNN), a popular and performant machine learning technique.
 DNNs are designed from biological neural networks (Pham, 1970), like the human brain, and consist of multiple layers, which are typically densely connected.
-In turn, each layer consists of numerous neurons, each processing the weighted output of all (hence the term dense) neurons of the previous layer, combined with a bias value, and applies a so-called activation function onto this linear combination.
-To capture this formally, let y be a neuron in the current layer, and let n be the number of neurons in the previous layer.
-For $i \in \{1, ..., n\}$, let x_i be the output of the i-th neuron in the previous layer and let w_i be the according weight.
+Each layer consists of numerous neurons, each processing the weighted output of all (hence the term dense) neurons of the previous layer, combined with a bias value, and applies a so-called activation function onto this linear combination.
+To capture this formally, consider a neuron in a given layer.
+Let n be the number of neurons in the previous layer.
+For $i \in \{1, \ldots, n\}$, let z_i be the output of the i-th neuron in the previous layer and let w_i be the according weight.
 Furthermore, let f be the activation function of the current neuron and b the bias term.
-Then, the output of the neuron y is
+Then, the output of the neuron is

-$$y = f(b + \sum{i=1}^{n} x_i w_i).$$
+$$f\Big(b+\sum{i=1}^n z_iw_i\Big).$$